Kimjang: Kimchi-Making Experience 김장

 Onggi (Korean earthenware pots)

-In today's times, most families store their fermented foods in a designated refrigerator that is kept at the right temperature for fermenting.
+In today's times, most families store their fermented foods in a designated refrigerator that is kept at the right temperature for fermentation.

-Kimchi can come in a variety of different forms but the most common one you'll see is napa cabbage kimchi called bae-choo kimchi (배추김치).
+Kimchi can come in a variety of different forms but the most common one you'll see is napa cabbage kimchi, called bae-choo kimchi (배추김치).
 My particular favorite kimchis are those that are made with radishes or perilla leaves.
-Ggakdugi (깍두기, cubed radish kimchi) is kimchi that I make most often while perilla leaf kimchi (깻잎김치, ggaen-nēp) I make seasonally.
+Ggakdugi (깍두기, cubed radish kimchi) is the kimchi that I make most often, while perilla leaf kimchi (깻잎김치, ggaen-nēp) I make seasonally.

 Radish kimchi in a bowl.